+Hey beautiful people, I hope you’re all having amazing weeks!
+I’m currently in the picturesque area of Santa’Agata, Italy and I couldn’t be happier.
 There’s no questioning how much I love Italy.
 If I could spend a few months every year living and breathing the Italian lifestyle, I’d be one happy woman.
-There’s just something about the warmth of the people and their simple yet happy lives, that connects with me.
-I’ve even come to enjoy an espresso after dinner, which for me, a non coffee drinker, is saying something.
+There’s just something about the warmth of the people and their simple yet happy lives that connects with me.
+I’ve even come to enjoy an espresso or two, which for me (a non coffee drinker) is saying something.

-Majority of visitors to South Italy base themselves in Sorrento.
-But during peak season, which is usually when you wanna go because it’s the best time weather wise, you can expect to pay an absurd amount.
-If you’re a regular reader of my blog, you’ll know that I love to stay in Airbnb’s when I travel, and when I was doing my research I came across one located in Santa’Agata.
+The majority of visitors to South Italy base themselves in Sorrento.
+But during peak season (which is usually when you want to go because it’s the best time weather wise) you can expect to pay an absurd amount for accommodation.
+If you’re a regular reader of my blog, you’ll know that I love to stay in Airbnb’s when I travel, and when I was doing my research I came across one located in Santa’Agata, just outside of Sorrento.

-So I booked the Airbnb and the minute I stepped foot inside and saw the views I’d be waking up to every morning, well, I felt like I’d died and gone to heaven.
-It was and is, the most incredible accommodation I have ever stayed in.
-Not to mention how helpful my host was, giving me bus schedules for my planned day trips and restaurant recommendations.
+The minute I stepped inside and saw the views from the living room, well, I felt like I’d died and gone to heaven.
+It is without a doubt, the most incredible accommodation I have ever stayed in.
+Not to mention how amazing my host has been, providing bus schedules and restaurant recommendations.

 Where To Eat